wxWidgets/wxWidgets/docs/msw/install.md

 See [Make Parameters](#msw_build_make_params) for more information about the additional parameters that can be specified on the command line.

-To verify your build, change the directory to `%WXWIN%\samples\minimal` and run the same nmake command (with the same parameters there), this should create a working minimal wxWidgets sample.
+To verify your build, change the directory to `%%WXWIN%\samples\minimal` and run the same nmake command (with the same parameters there), this should create a working minimal wxWidgets sample.